cloud infrastructure

 driver: bridge

 Notice that the microservices use expose (not ports).
 They're only accessible within the Docker network.
 The gateway is the only service with external port mappings.
-This is exactly how an API gateway should work—it's the single entry point.
+This is exactly how an API gateway should work: one entry point, everything else internal.

 Your NGINX configuration uses Docker service names as hostnames: